dopeytree/TVx/GITHUB_SETUP.md

 - Pull requests from Dependabot for dependency updates
 - Email alerts for any security vulnerabilities
 - CodeQL findings in the Security tab
-- Automated Docker builds pushed to Docker Hub
+- Automated Docker builds pushed to GitHub Container Registry

 ## Testing the Setup